netease-im/camellia/update-en.md

 * camellia-redis-proxy support client-cache feature of redis6.0
 * camellia-redis-proxy support monitor data visualization in prometheus

+# 1.0.51（2022/02/xx）
+### add
+* none

+### update
+* camellia-redis-proxy info command reply, replace \n to \r\n, so you can use redis-shake to migrate redis data

+### fix
+* after invoke deregister method of ZkProxyRegistry, if the tcp connect of zk reset, reconnect task will trigger camellia-redis-proxy register to zk again
+* camellia-dashboard and camellia-redis-proxy print redis password in some case

 # 1.0.50（2022/02/17）
 ### add
 * camellia-redis provide CamelliaRedisLockManager to manager redis-lock auto renew